 How much income can I make as an acupuncturist?

-The annual salary per year for an acupuncturist is $74,530 (national average), according to the Bureau of Labor Statistics.
+The annual salary per year as of May 2020 for an acupuncturist is $82,420 (national average), according to the Bureau of Labor Statistics.

 Many licensed acupuncturists have the chance to increase their earning potential if they are good self-marketers and want to own and operate a private practice.
 While building a well-established practice with a loyal customer base can take a while, it can certainly secure a well-paying salary.

-What is the future job prospects for the field of acupuncture?
+What Are the future job prospects for the field of acupuncture?

 Acupuncture is becoming widely used and a requested form of treatment in the fast-growing field of complementary and alternative medicine (CAM) to treat chronic pain and other medical conditions.
 The future of acupuncture is promising as conventional medicine acknowledges acupuncture as an important treatment that can be integrated in to clinical settings.
 Both the World Health Organization (WHO) and a 1997 National Institutes of Health (NIH) Consensus Statement have recognized acupuncture as effective in treating a wide variety of health conditions.
 Some of the key areas where acupuncture has gained popularity over the last decade include the following: